 In summary, there are five good reasons to think that Mark 13:14 was not written by Mark:

 - When Mark wrote in the 90s CE, the emperor, Domitian, was the brother of Titus, the destroyer of the Temple.
-It would not be prudent for Mark to imply that the destruction of the Temple (under Titus) had resulted in an “abomination”!
+It would not be prudent for Mark to imply that the destruction of the Temple (by Titus’s men) had resulted in an “abomination”!